 I'm torn here.
 The music was nice, the voice acting, however, wasn't.
-The characters spoke well to dull and didn't get their feelings across at all.
-This could have done a lot better.
-Sadly, this only adds to the way the characters seemed.
+The characters spoke way too dull and didn't get their feelings across at all.
+This could have been done a lot better.
+Sadly, this only adds to the way the characters came across.

 Dull.
 As I said, the voice acting supported this.
 The characters didn't have much of a personality - granted, it's hard to add that in the short duration this anime had - they just seemed horribly flat and mediocre.
 Especially Noruda lacks a lot of substance, in my opinion.

 I didn't hate it.
 I got what it's about, I got what's going on and it was nice to look at.
 Especially some scenes at the end were nicely executed.

 However, it wasn't great either.
 It just failed in a lot of ways and never got the level it could have been.
 I'm sure that, if this was 90 minutes or more, it would have been so much better.

 However, it's not a horrible watch and if you got 27 minutes to spare, I'd still half-recommend watching it - it does let you imagine how it could have been and what they could have made out of it, so it doesn't quite feel like a waste of time - especially if you can appreciate the artwork.